brucelok/query-mac-api/README.md

 ## Two ways to run the program:

 ### 1. Standard CLI
-your can directly it from your Linux terminal
+your can simply run it from your Linux terminal
 ```
 $ python macapi.py your_api_key a4:83:e7:7a:0b:8c
 Apple, Inc